-from which opposite consequences are deduced,

-- 1. a.
-If one is one, it is nothing. - 1. b.
+from which opposite consequences are deduced, 1. a.
+If one is one, it is nothing.

+1. aa.
+If one has being, all other things are.

+1. b.
 If one has being, it is all things.
 To which are appended two subordinate consequences:

-- 1. aa.
-If one has being, all other things are. - 1. bb.
+1. bb.
 If one is one, all other things are not.
 The same distinction is then applied to the negative hypothesis:

-- 2. a.
-If one is not one, it is all things. - 2. b.
+2. a.
+If one is not one, it is all things.
+2. b.
 If one has not being, it is nothing.

-Involving two parallel consequences respecting the other or remainder:

-- 2. aa.
-If one is not one, other things are all. - 2. bb.
+Involving two parallel consequences respecting the other or remainder: 2. aa.
+If one is not one, other things are all.

+2. bb.
 If one has not being, other things are not.